thinkocapo/willcapio/README.md

 florida hockey photo. jetski.

 ## Code Page for Part II
-My favorite languages...

-(Collapsable...)
-Examples...
+1.
 Python decorator I wrote because I didn't want to see all the multi-processing verbage:
 however not good if sharing, because the behavior is quite hidden/encapsulated

-?
-Protocools, data types, ports, https:
-Network programming, C/C++ Go, Unix
-I like knowing there's no interpreter, feels more lightweight.

-Idempotency
-I liked this concept.
-Here's from grad school course:
+2.
+React Redux + Reactive programming:
+I like the concept of immutability avoiding updates by reference, or passing through lots of child/parent props.
+It's like a database in the browser.
+The first thing I did on a Angular7 project for client was implement NgRedux.
 (snippet)

+3.
 Scripting.
 Shell scripts.
 Especially with blockchains.
 (Bash Party screenshot + code snippet)
 Something I find interesting.
 Usually a variable has a data type.
 But in shell script, that's not the case. e.g. gcp whoami
 use it to your advantage.

-React Redux + Reactive programming:
-I like the concept of immutability avoiding updates by reference, or passing through lots of child/parent props.
-It's like a database in the browser.
-The first thing I did on a Angular7 project for client was implement NgRedux.
-(snippet)

-Tmux:
-always say going to. i like how you can send-keys from 1 to another.good for when managing lots of terminals. examples...
-(screenshot | snippet)

-.zshrc:
-(snippet of some fav commands)
+4.
+YES, divide into many parts
 Undertaker:
 Event Maker - protocools, new classes + data types, dig into internals of SDK and how compresses/encodes
 I would never do 'int_age' because it's obvious what age is for.
 However with bytes, rowproxy, buffers, ORM classes (e.g. sqlalchemy's rowProxy), and converting between these, it's crucial for `row_proxy.data` or `dict_body`

+5.
 Kubernetes:
 minikube repo

+6.
+Java FHIR resources...? or keep in HEALTHCARE card
+6.
+hash-tronic? or keep in BLOCKCHAIN card. or make BLOCKCHAIN card link to here? would have to setup anchor'd routing...
+6.
+could link here TO the HEALCHARE + BLOCKCHAIN cards...

+?
+Protocools, data types, ports, https, Network programming, C/C++ Go, Unix
+I like knowing there's no interpreter, feels more lightweight.
+?
+Idempotency
+I liked this concept.
+Here's from grad school course:
+(snippet)
+?
+Tmux:  (get practical example working again) always say going to. i like how you can send-keys from 1 to another.good for when managing lots of terminals. examples...
+(screenshot | snippet)
+?
+.zshrc:  (good enough?)
+(snippet of some fav commands)
+?
-gRPC:
+gRPC: (doesn't do enough)
 grpc repo